pandey-ankit/coherence-demo/05-persistence/persistence.md

 ## Task 1: Create a Snapshot

 1. Switch to the primary cluster dashboard and use `Persistence` -> `Create Snapshot` to create a snapshot of the current cache data.
    Wait for confirmation that the snapshot has been created before continuing.
+Note the count of the `Positions`.

    ![Create Snapshot](images/create-snapshot.png "Create Snapshot")